eelcohn/Telegram-API/README.md

 10. Send a message to the group<br>
 11. Open the `https://api.telegram.org/bot123456789:AABCD-EfGhIj_KlMn_OpQrStUvWxYz12345/getUpdates` link in your webbrowser, where 123456789 is your bot id, and the AABCD-...12345 is your bottoken<br>
 12. Look up the chat_id of your chat group, and add it to the tg_channels array in Telegram-API-config.tcl script, along with the name of your IRC chat group<br>
-13. Add the Telegram-API-config.tcl script to your Eggdrop:
+13. Add the Telegram-API.tcl script to your Eggdrop:
 ```tcl
 source /path/to/your/scripts/Telegram-API.tcl
 ```